wagnerrosa/jekyll-starter/README.md

   * Bootstrap4

-Just run 'jekyll s' and you should then be able to access the site locally on http://127.0.0.1:4000/
+Just run `jekyll s` and you should then be able to access the site locally on http://127.0.0.1:4000/

 ## Notes

-  * If you're on vagrant do 'jekyll serve --host 0.0.0.0 --force_polling'
+  * If you're on vagrant do `jekyll serve --host 0.0.0.0 --force_polling`